 One of PDAF’s biggest shortcomings is low light performance.
-Because phase-detection photodiodes are made up of just half a pixel, noise makes obtaining accurate phase information difficult in low light.
+Phase-detection photodiodes are made of half a pixel.
+This means noise makes obtaining accurate phase information difficult in low light.
 Dual Pixel improves this situation by taking far more readings across the whole sensor, smoothing out noise for fast AF even in quite dark environments.
 There are limits here, but this is arguably Dual Pixel autofocus’s greatest enhancement.

 If you’re a serious mobile photographer, a top camera — be it a smartphone or a DSLR — with Dual Pixel autofocus technology onboard helps ensure you always capture the very sharpest snaps.
 It’s certainly a feature to keep an eye out for if you want to capture the very best photos from your smartphone.

 Up next: The best camera phones you can buy